-At least 75 percent of the families admitted to the PHA's tenant-based and project-based voucher programs from the waiting list during the PHAA fiscal year must be extremely-low income families.
+At least 75 percent of the families admitted to HACA's tenant-based and project-based voucher programs from the waiting list during the HACA fiscal year must be extremely-low income families.
 The income targeting requirement applies to the total of admissions to both programs.